Eppo-exp/eppo-docs/docs/administration/users-and-permissions.md

 ## Roles

 In the table below, the available roles and their corresponding permissions are listed.

+Additionally, [Teams](/administration/teams) provide an additional layer of permissions.
+Any non-admins that are not part of a Team that owns a metric, experiment, or flag do not have permission to edit it.

 | Role              | Permissions                                                                                                                                                                                                                                                                                                                                                          |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |